endulum/groves-api/tests/crud/_checklist.md

 - - [x] Edit vote list (upvote and downvote replies)
 - - [ ] Edit reply pin status (pin and unpin a reply)
 - - [x] Edit reply status (put reply in and out of hidden mode)

-### Action

-Special case, these can only be created and searched.
-Need client itself to test with.

-- [x] Some activity create actions, cross-check with declared enum in schema